sourcegraph/handbook/content/people-ops/benefits-and-perks.md

 ### 🚚 Moving help

 Whether you are relocating to join us or simply moving to a new place after you have already joined, we offer a yearly $1,000 stipend for hiring professional movers to reduce the stress associated with moving.
-Should you choose to move yourself, you may use this stipend for purchasing or renting moving boxes and packing materials.
+Should you choose to move yourself, you may use this stipend for purchasing/renting moving boxes, packing materials, and if needed, a moving van/truck.

 ## Benefits